seanmiddleditch/nanofmt/docs/index.rst

 =======

-**nanofmt** aims to provide a lite-weight semi-compatible implementation of the excellent `fmtlib`_ by Victor Zverovich and contributors.
+**nanofmt** aims to provide a lite-weight semi-compatible implementation of the excellent `fmtlib`_.
 This can be used in environments or team cultures where neither `std::format`_ nor fmtlib are available for use.

 .. contents::